 Fastpacking combines two sports — ultralight backpacking and adventure running — and makes them one.
 Want to explore that cool backcountry basin you’ve been eyeing but only have a few days free on your schedule?
 Fastpacking.
 Have back-to-back long runs on your schedule and don’t want to return to your car or house in between?
 Fastpacking.

-Fastpacking isn’t just running; it isn’t just hiking: you take the absolute minimum equipment you’d need to safely spend the night somewhere and then go.
+Fastpacking isn’t just running; it isn’t just hiking.
+In the ideal world, you take the minimum equipment to safely spend the night somewhere and then go.
 Run a bit, hike a bit, stop to make coffee or fly fish, and then run and hike again.
-While calling your movement running can be a bit of a misnomer when you’ve got 10 to 15 pounds on your shoulders on rough terrain, hopefully, you pack light enough to cover miles quickly and relatively unencumbered and can jog flats and downhills.
+While calling your movement running can be a bit of a misnomer when you’ve got 10 to 15 pounds on your shoulders on rough terrain, hopefully, you pack light enough to cover miles quickly and relatively unencumbered, and you can jog flats and downhills.
 A lightweight inflatable pad like the Therm-a-Rest NeoAir XLite NXT Sleeping Pad can make a big difference in your ability to run during a fastpacking trip.

 Do I need to use a sleeping pad at all?